jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 > All warfare is based on deception.

 Whenever you make an error in execution, it's either due to bad technique or insufficient information.
-You can correct bad technique through training, but if you got the incorrect information, then there is a possibility that you have been deceived.&nbsp;
+You can correct bad technique through training, but if you got the incorrect information, then there is a possibility that you have been deceived.

 If you can make someone think you have (or don't have) something that influences their actions, this is a powerful advantage.
 In this way, you can lull your opponents into situations where they believe they're strong but are weak.
 Likewise, you can prevent them from making strong moves on to your position because they believe you're stronger when the reality is that they'd crush you.